Non-relativistic regime and topology: topological term in the Einstein equation: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Centre of Excellence in Astrophysics and Astrochemistry of Nicolaus Copernicus University in Toru\'n, and by the Polish National Science Centre under grant 2022/44/C/ST9/00078.
-I am grateful to Pierre Mourier for constant discussions and commentaries on the manuscript.
-I thank \'Aron Szab\'o and L\'eo Brunswic for useful discussions.
+This work was supported by the Centre of Excellence in Astrophysics and Astrochemistry of Nicolaus Copernicus University in Toru\'n, and by the Polish National Science Centre under Grant No. SONATINA 2022/44/C/ST9/00078.
+I am grateful to Pierre Mourier and \'Aron Szab\'o for constant discussions and commentaries on the manuscript.
+I thank L\'eo Brunswic and Fernando Pizaña for insightful discussions.

-\section{Appendices}
+\begin{appendices}